joewalnes/crunchicorn/README.md

 * 'Batteries included' toolchain: ES2015 (and more) transpiling, enforce coding standards, ES import module packaging, shrinking, testing, CSS pre-processing
 * Designed for browser apps - you don't need to know NodeJS

+webtoolz takes two arguments:
+1. An entry point .js for your app in a source tree consisting of ES2015 code, modules, CSS, etc.
+2. An output .js file that can be included in your final web page with a single `<script src=...>` element.
+Transpiled, resolved, validated, crunched, everything.

+webtoolz was born out of frustration with how complicated it is to get JavaScript tooling setup for real world projects.

 Usage
 -----